Particle scattering in a sonic analogue of special relativity: Aim and Approach

 Our purpose is to investigate a particular type of scattering experiment within the context of analogue-gravity models.
 In particular, we choose to investigate a scattering process that is in some sense analogous to Compton scattering.
 In true Compton scattering~\cite{comptonQuantumTheoryScattering1923,peskinIntroductionQuantumField2018a}, a photon is scattered from a charged particle.
 By analogy we choose to analyze the scattering of phonons within an analogue-gravity system.
 We consider phonon scattering from two different types of particle, which we label as either \textit{sonically Lorentz-obeying} or \textit{sonically Lorentz-violating} based on their dispersion relation.

-\textbf{Our aim is the following:} Characterize the in-universe-observer perspective of these scattering experiments, with the specific goal of determining what in-universe observers can learn from the results of scattering experiments involving sonically Lorentz-violating particles, including what they can learn about their state of motion with respect to the medium.
+Our aim is the following: characterize the in-universe observer perspective of these scattering experiments, with the specific goal of determining what in-universe observers can learn from the results of scattering experiments involving sonically Lorentz-violating particles, including what they can learn about their state of motion with respect to the medium.